fabian7593/Tenshi/README.md

 - Add a payments methods module.
 - Add a subscriptions module.
 - Separate validation and error handling logic into middlewares.
+- Create testing environment, for implementation test and Unit Test as well.

 <br><br><br>